-Cracked wood furniture, dry skin, static electricity shocks: They’re all irritating by-products of low humidity in your home when winter sends the thermometer plunging.
+Cracked wood furniture, dry skin, static electricity shocks, a chilly feeling: They’re all irritating by-products of low humidity in your home when winter sends the thermometer plunging.
 Fortunately, there are lots of ways to raise the humidity in your home, making it a more comfortable space for people, pets and even indoor plants.

 Why homes get dry